- Faculty & Research

 The Master of Education in Postsecondary Administration and Student Affairs (PASA) program gives students the opportunity to develop proficiency in Student Affairs, Academic Advising, or Athletic Administration.

-About the K–12 Education Policy Concentration at USC Rossier
+About the K–12 Education Policy and Leadership Concentration at USC Rossier

-At the leading edge of education policy research and reform are our faculty in the K–12 Education Policy concentration, where their work informs local, state and national legislation and helps shape education policy and practice around the country and beyond.
-Our faculty combines some of the nation’s leading K–12 policy scholars working on school finance, governance and reform, with distinguished educational leaders who have themselves led major school districts and other institutions.
-This unique blend of research and clinical faculty, who work together in developing programs designed to help graduates make a difference in urban education.
+At the leading edge of education policy research and reform are our faculty in the K–12 Education Policy concentration, whose work informs local, state and national legislation and helps shape education policy and practice nationally and internationally.
+Our faculty combines some of the nation’s leading K–12 policy scholars working on major current issues in K–12 education policy, with distinguished educational leaders who have themselves led major school districts and other institutions.
+This unique blend of research and clinical faculty work together in developing programs designed to help graduates improve educational equity through research, policy and practice.

-Faculty in the K–12 Education Policy concentration specialize in studying charter school operation and performance, teacher compensation, public school finance, curriculum reform, urban school reform, school leadership and educational entrepreneurship.
-Our faculty are interested in a wide array of questions including the effects of reforms on outcomes, as well as the processes of policy making and organizational change.
-In order to address these questions, our faculty use both qualitative and quantitative methods, drawing on their backgrounds in economics, political science, sociology and policy analysis.
+Faculty in the K–12 Education Policy and Leadership concentration specialize in studying school reform, racial justice initiatives, school choice policies and privatization, teacher policies, public school finance, standards and curriculum reform, governance, school leadership, public opinion on education policy, and educational entrepreneurship.
+Our faculty are interested in a wide array of questions including the effects of reforms on outcomes (overall and especially for students from historically marginalized groups), as well as the processes of policy making, policy implementation and organizational change.
+Faculty also seek to interrogate dynamics of power and the role of racism within and across communities and education systems, and investigate the ways in which educators address systemic racial outcome and opportunity gaps and structural racism in the context of education policies that are typically race-neutral.
+In order to address these questions, our faculty use qualitative, quantitative, and mixed methods, drawing on their backgrounds in economics, educational measurement, political science, sociology and policy analysis.

 K–12 faculty contribute to several programs within the school.
-The PhD program in Urban Education Policy blends expertise across the school in four core courses.
-The program allows for a focus in research that deals with policy and practice in K–12 education and the examination of influences and processes related to leadership, governance, finance, teaching and learning and organizational change in K–12 settings.
+The PhD program in Education blends expertise across the school in four core concentrations.
+The program allows for a focus in research centered on policy and practice in K–12 education and the examination of influences and processes related to leadership, governance, finance, teaching and learning, racial equity and social justice, and organizational change in K–12 settings.

 The EdD program includes a focus on K–12 Leadership in Urban School Settings designed for current and prospective K–12 site and district administrators and/or those working with educational policy and practice at local, state and federal levels.